 You can buy directly from Apple by phoning 800-MY-APPLE or using the Internet to go to store.apple.com or visiting Apple’s stores (which are in just a few cities).
-You can also buy Apple’s computers from chain stores (such as CompUSA), local Apple dealers, and these mail-order dealers:
+You can also buy Apple’s computers from chain stores (such as Best Buy, Walmart, and Target), local Apple dealers, and these mail-order dealers:

 Mac Mall usually has more exciting ads, but Mac Connection usually charges less for shipping and installation.

 I’ve been showing you Apple’s list prices.
 Unlike IBM clones, whose prices drop each month, Apple’s list prices stay constant for many months, then drop suddenly.
 But while Apple’s list prices stay “constant”, Apple secretly gives bigger discounts to dealers, who in turn give “deals” to customers.
 The deals usually involve getting $20 off, or paying full price but getting a free $50 gift card, or getting $100 off because it’s an outdated model that Apple no longer sells or will replace by a better model a few weeks from now.

 When you buy a Mac, you get 3 months of phone support (so you can phone Apple for free help answering questions about how to use your Mac) and a 1-year limited warranty (which says Apple will fix the hardware if it breaks during the first year and you carry your Mac to an Apple-authorized repair center).

-I recommend you do not pay for AppleCare, since most of your questions and difficulties will be during the first 3 months, when AppleCare is free.
+Most of your questions and difficulties will be during the first 3 months, when Apple’s help is free.
 After the first 3 months, pay consultants and repair shops when necessary.

 Should you buy a Mac?